Open consultations, conferences and campaigns ¶

 For information, visit Save our Trains

-To sign the petition - Vote Climate is a campaign asking local government candidates to support and promote more affordable, frequent urban public transport and investing into regional and inter-regional passenger train and bus services to make travel between cities, towns and regions easier and safer and easier active travel modes.
+For information, visit It is time to reform rail in New Zealand - Vote Climate is a campaign asking local government candidates to support and promote more affordable, frequent urban public transport and investing into regional and inter-regional passenger train and bus services to make travel between cities, towns and regions easier and safer and easier active travel modes.

-Add your name to the open letter - Aotearoa Collective for Public Transport Equity is currently petitioning the government for free public transport for under 25s, community service card holders, and tertiary students.
+For further information, visit Vote Climate - Aotearoa Collective for Public Transport Equity is currently petitioning the government for free public transport for under 25s, community service card holders, and tertiary students.

 To sign the petition